RoMcGill/coding-game/README.md

 ![movie-hacking](assets/Images/movie-hacking.png)

-When the site is viewed on a mobile device it will function as supposed to as it is fully responsive on all devices. but the player will be at a disadvantage as thumb typing is not very efficient for typing HTML code.
+When the site is viewed on a mobile device it will function as it is supposed to, As it is fully responsive on all devices. but the player will be at a disadvantage as thumb typing is not very efficient for typing HTML code.
 ![mobile-portrait](assets/Images/portrait.png)
 ![mobile-landscape](assets/Images/landscape.png)